 If sitting in silence is new to you, start small.
 Take five minutes or ten minutes out of your day.
 Set a timer so that you can be fully present to the moment and not watching the clock.
-You may want to consider lighting a candle* as a focal point for your time in silence as well as a symbol of your own inner light that guides your way.
+You may want to consider lighting a candle* as a focal point for your time in silence.
 When the timer goes off, bring your quiet time to a close in a spirit of gratitude for the gift of silence.
 Capture any guidance you receive in a notebook or journal and begin to take action.

 In the beginning, the benefits of spending time in silence may not be obvious, however, as you continue with this practice, I believe you will feel a deeper sense of peace and trust in the process of being internally guided.

 Questions for reflection:

 - Are you comfortable being alone?
 If not, why not?